jackdesert/dailydancer/README.md

   * Teach it to ignore "until May 20th"
   * Teach it to ignore "due May 20th"
   * Teach it to ignore "approximately May 20th"
+  * Teach it to ignore "by May 20th"
   * negative lookbehind for "until <date>" and "before <date>"

 SEEMS LIKE A GOOD IDEA: